lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 * If you'd like to run LiteLLM in subnets without outbound internet access, set `DISABLE_OUTBOUND_NETWORK_ACCESS="true"`.
 Due to lack of internet access, this configuration will only work with AWS Bedrock or SageMaker models.
 Because of this, you must remove all non-Bedrock/non-SageMaker models from your `config/config.yaml` file.
 If you do not do this, LiteLLM will fail to start as it will attempt to call third party models over the internet.

+* If you'd like the Application Load Balancer to be private to your vpc, set `PUBLIC_LOAD_BALANCER="false"`

 #### Usage Instructions

 Using LiteLLM is practically Identical to using OpenAI, you just need to replace the baseurl and the api key with your LiteLLM ones